The Jade Mask

 The Jade Mask is a 1945 film featuring Sidney Toler as Charlie Chan and the only appearance of Number Four Son, Eddie Chan, played by Edwin Luke, the real-life younger brother of Keye Luke, who had depicted Number One Son throughout the 1930s.

-Synopsis
+Plot

 Charlie Chan, along with #4 son Eddie and chauffeur, Birmingham Brown, looks into the apparent murder of an eccentric scientist in a spooky mansion.

+Although the scientist had been shot with a silenced pistol, further murders are committed with poison darts, with one narrowly missing Chan.
+Later, Chan discovers the dead scientist's huge collection of ventriloquist dummies are the key to the murders.